Release 0.27: Python routes and quality of life improvements

 request.session no longer exposes a .all method.

-This change also applies to the Go binding, where Session no longer has an an All function.
+This change also applies to the Go backend, where Session no longer has an an All function.

 Other changes